Chapter 8: Residential Life

 If the evidence indicates that no violation has occurred, the case may be dismissed and the Assistant Director will notify the accused resident and complainant.

 The accused student may be referred to mediation.
 In mediation, an impartial third party guides a process of communication between conflicting parties to promote reconciliation, settlement, or compromise.
 The accused student will have the opportunity to select a mediator from available staff members; generally the mediator will be a residential staff member or a staff member from the Psychological and Counseling Center.
 The purpose of mediation is to help the conflicting parties reach agreement about future behavior.
 This agreement may be determined in a behavioral contract.
 The agreement will be monitored by the Assistant Director or his designee.
 Failure to achieve agreement or failure to abide by the agreement will result in referral of the case to the Assistant Director.

 If the evidence indicates that it is likely that a violation occurred, then the Assistant Director may formally charge the resident.
 The resident may accept or deny responsibility for the violation.
 The accused resident may then choose informal or formal processes to resolve the accusation.
 Typically, the resident will select the informal process in cases in which the facts are not in dispute and the resident accepts responsibility for the violation.
 Hearings may not be scheduled earlier than three days after a student has been charged without that student's consent.

 In the informal process, the Assistant Director and accused student will discuss the incident, its circumstances, and other relevant information.
-Although the resident agrees to abide by the decision of the Assistant Director, the resident may appeal the sanction imposed by the Assistant Director.
+The Assistant Director may impose a sanction when appropriate.
 (See "Appeals", below.)